Interested in joining Holcombe Grammar School Sixth Form in September 2026?

 This unit covers some of the key science concepts in biology, chemistry and physics.

-Learners will be introduced to quantitative laboratory techniques, calibration, chromatography, calorimetry and laboratory safety, which are relevant to the chemical and life science industries.
+Students will be introduced to quantitative laboratory techniques, including chromatography, colorimetry and laboratory safety, which are relevant to the scientific laboratory environments.

 Year 12